 - 10. Family and Friends.
-We may disclose your health information to a member of your family or to someone else who is involved in your medical care or payment for care.
-This may include telling a family member about the status of a claim, or what benefits you are eligible to receive.
+We may disclose your health information to a member of your family or to someone else who is involved in your medical care or payment for care. - This may include telling a family member about the status of a claim, or what benefits you are eligible to receive.
 In the event of a disaster, we may provide information about you to a disaster relief organization so they can notify your family of your condition and location.
 We will not disclose your information to family or friends if you object. - 11.
 Research.
-We may disclose your health information in a de-identified format in connection with approved medical research projects.
+We may disclose your health information in an appropriately de-identified format in connection with approved medical research projects.
 Federal rules govern any disclosure of your health information for research purposes without your authorization. - 12.
 Information to Members.
 We may use your health information to provide you with additional information.
 This may include sending newsletters or other information to your address.
 This may also include giving you information about treatment options, alternative settings for care, or other health-related options that we cover. - 13.
 Health Benefits Information.
 If your enrollment in PEIA's health plan is offered through your employer, your employer may receive limited information, as necessary, for the administration of their health benefit program.
-The employers will not receive any additional information unless it has been de-identified or you have authorized its release.
+The employers will not receive any additional information unless it has been de-identified or you have authorized its release. - 14.
+PEIA will not release, disclose, exchange, and/or sell your health information for use in marketing or for-profit ventures by third parties.